Aranthalawa massacre: The massacre

-Among the dead were 30 young novice monks between the ages of 7 and 18 and their mentor, the Chief Priest of the Vidyananda Maha Pirivena, Hegoda Sri Indrasara Thera.
+Among the dead were 30 young novice monks between the ages of 7 and 18.
 Four civilians who were traveling in the bus were also among the dead.

-Three monks who escaped the massacre sustaining critical injuries continue to require medical assistance.
+Three monks who survived the massacre, sustaining critical injuries, continue to require medical assistance.
 Another monk was permanently disabled.

+Response

+Security forces

+Home guards at Nuwaragalatenna heard the gunshots of the massacre in the distance and were concerned that the monks were in danger.
+After confirming that the monks were attacked, the home guards alerted the STF and headed towards the sounds of gunfire.
+A van driver who had been shot at near the site of the initial hijacking had also informed the STF of the hijacking of the bus.
+Both the STF and home guards located the bus in the jungle and removed the survivors to hospital.

 Motives

-The Divaina newspaper viewed the attack as a LTTE attempt to increase animosity between the two races and cause a Sinhalese backlash against Tamil civilians, which would increase support and funding towards their violent campaign.
+The Divaina newspaper viewed the attack as a LTTE attempt to increase animosity between the two ethnic groups and cause a Sinhalese backlash against Tamil civilians, which would increase support and funding towards their violent campaign.

 Reactions

 Theravada monks are incapable of defending themselves.
 The harming of monk is considered to be one of the highest offenses in Theravada Buddhism or even among Hindu.
-The massacre is considered to be one of the most brutal attacks carried out during the conflict in Sri Lanka.
+The massacre is considered to be one of the most brutal LTTE attacks carried out during the conflict in Sri Lanka.

 Each year Aranthalawa Massacre is commemorated by a series of special programs.
 In 2007, to coincide with the 20th anniversary of the massacre, commemorations were held over the course of four days in Colombo and Ampara, with the main ceremony led by Sri Lanka President Mahinda Rajapaksa taking place in Colombo with the participation of the Mahanayake Theras of all Chapters.
 An all night Pirith ceremony was held on the same night, and a Sanghika Dāna was offered to 200 Buddhist monks on June 3.
 An exhibition of over 300 photographs of LTTE attacks on Buddhist sites and other acts of destruction was also organized.

 A plaque has since been constructed close to the site of the incident to commemorate the massacre.